otterera/utl-secam/README.md

 You should see:
 - A live latest frame
-- A red "HUMAN DETECTED" banner when people are detected
+- A red "HUMAN DETECTED" alert when motion is detected
 - A grid of recent captured images (saved in `data/captures/`)

 Configuration